 In order to understand how CO2 levels affected us in the past, we need to understand the difference between the recent past, the ancient past and the deep past.
-The recent past is hundreds, thousands, and tens of thousands of years ago.
-The ancient past is millions of years ago and the deep past is hundreds of millions of years ago.
+The recent past is thousands to hundreds of thousands of years ago.
+The ancient past is millions to tens of millions of years ago and the deep past is hundreds of millions of years ago.

-Where the continents are located also affects the ocean currents as they travel around the Earth.
-Ocean currents can carry warm or cold water and where they travel to also affect the temperatures throughout the earth.
+Also, the position of the continents was always changing and that affected the climate as well.
+Their location affects the ocean currents by changing them as they travel around the Earth.
+Ocean currents can carry warm or cold water and where they travel to affects the temperatures and thus climate throughout the Earth.

-In this time period, millions of years ago, continents barely moved but what little movement there was created major changes in our climate.
+In the ancient past, millions of years ago, continents barely moved but what little movement there was created major changes in our climate.

-The isthmus of Panama in the Caribbean Sea was not formed yet and Indonesian islands were not fully formed.
-The ocean currents that went through and around them affected the Earth’s temperatures differently than today.
-This in turn created a situation where we had a series of ice ages throughout the past million years with warm ages (called Interglacial) in between.
+The isthmus of Panama in the Caribbean Sea was not yet formed.
+The ocean currents that went through Central America affected the Earth’s temperatures differently than today.
+When Panama was permanently formed it created a complex situation throughout the Northern Hemisphere where we had a series of ice ages throughout the past million years with warm ages (called Interglacials) in between.

-Throughout the recent past, continents have hardly moved and ocean currents rarely change.
-The Sun barely changes at all and the Earth’s wobbling and tilting only cause changes throughout a period of tens of thousands of years.
+Throughout the recent past, thousands, tens and hundreds of thousands of years ago, continents have barely moved and ocean currents rarely change.
+The Sun hardly changes at all and the Earth’s wobbling and tilting only cause changes throughout a period of tens of thousands of years.
 This means that the major effect on the Earth’s warmth or cold in recent decades is going to be the levels of CO2 which have risen by 26% since 1960.

 CO2 and the Big Picture

-Today, with a hotter sun than back then, the same amount of CO2 that there was tens to hundreds of millions ago would increase temperatures much more than back then; change to the point of being intolerable.
-That’s why we need to keep CO2 levels the same as they have been in the past several thousand years.
+With a hotter sun than a hundred million years ago,* the same amount of CO2 that there were tens to hundreds of millions ago would increase temperatures much more so than back then; change to the point of being intolerable.
+That’s why we need to keep CO2 levels the same as they have been in the past several thousand years when warmth allowed our civilizations to exist.
 That would be 280 parts per million instead of our current 400 ppm.